rust-lang/rust/active/0000-opt-in-v2.md

   assumptions could be invalidated, but no compilation errors will result (the impl was already declared as unsafe, after all).

+# Phasing

+Many of the mechanisms described in this RFC are not needed immediately.
+Therefore, we would like to implement a minimal "forwards compatible" set of changes now and then leave the remaining work for after the 1.0 release.
+The builtin rules that the compiler currently implements for send and share are quite close to what is proposed in this RFC.
+The major change is that unsafe pointers and the `UnsafeCell` type are currently considered sendable.

+Therefore, to be forwards compatible in the short term, we can use the same hybrid of builtin and explicit impls for `Send` and `Share` that we use for `Copy`, with the rule that unsafe pointers and `UnsafeCell` are not considered sendable.
+We must also implement the `unsafe trait` and `unsafe impl` concept.

+What this means in practice is that using `*const T`, `*mut T`, and `UnsafeCell` will make a type `T` non-sendable and non-sharable, and `T` must then explicitly implement `Send` or `Share`.

 # Unresolved questions

 - The terminology of "unsafe trait" seems somewhat misleading, since